KomodoPlatform/dPoW/doc/update077.md

 ```

 Make sure your 3P iguana is running properly and notarising.
-Confirm your MM2 node is running and finding peers on netID 8762.
+Confirm your MM2 node is running, your certificates are up to date, and your node is finding peers on netID 8762.